Global Agenda Council on Logistics & Supply Chain Systems 2012-2014

 In 2013-2014, the Council will continue to support work across the Forum focusing on trade facilitation, supply chain risk reduction, demand-driven sustainability and big data through expert discussions, publications and advice to industry.

 To get involved please contact

 Research Analyst: Tiffany Misrahi, Knowledge Manager, Global Agenda Councils, firstname.lastname@example.org

-Council Manager: Sean Doherty, Director, Head of Logistics and Transport Industries, email@example.com
+Council Manager: Sean Doherty, Director, Head, Logistics and Transport Industries, email@example.com

-Forum Lead: John Moavenzadeh, Senior Director, Head of the Mobility Industries, firstname.lastname@example.org
+Forum Lead: John Moavenzadeh, Senior Director, Head, Mobility Industries, firstname.lastname@example.org

 Document archive for all the issues you are interested in